Sickle cell anemia

-If you or someone in your family has sickle cell anemia, you may want help with the stresses of this lifelong disease.
+If you or someone in your family has sickle cell anemia, you might want help coping.
 Consider:

 - Finding someone to talk with.
-Sickle cell centers and clinics can provide information and counseling.
-Ask your doctor or the staff at a sickle cell center if there are support groups for families in your area.
-Talking with others who are facing the same challenges you are can be helpful.
+Ask your doctor if there are support groups for families in your area.
+Talking with others who are facing the same challenges you're facing can be helpful.

 - Exploring ways to cope with the pain.
 Work with your doctor to find ways to control your pain.
 Pain medications can't always take all the pain away.
 Different techniques work for different people, but it might be worth trying heating pads, hot baths, massages or physical therapy.